tskit-dev/tskit-rust/README.md

 1. Low-level bindings to the C API of both `tskit` and `kastore`.
    We use [bindgen](https://docs.rs/bindgen) to automatically generate the bindings.
-2. The struct `tskit_rust::TableCollection`, which wraps
+2. The struct `tskit::TableCollection`, which wraps
    `tsk_table_collection_t`.
 The wrapper is currently incomplete, supporting only node, edge, site, mutation, and population tables.
 The remaining